-The tool used to measure the accuracy of assessments is the assessmentto-sale ratio, which is calculated by dividing the assessment by the selling price.
+The assessment-to-sale ratio is used to measure the accuracy of assessments.
+This ratio is calculated by dividing the assessment by the selling price.
 For example, a single-family home assessed at \$450,000 that sells for \$475,000 has an assessment-to-sale ratio of 94.7%.
 This ratio is calculated for all valid sales in the County and is used to monitor the level and equity of assessments.
 The median assessment-to-sale ratio is called the level of assessment.
 The median (midpoint of arrayed ratios) is used to reduce the effect of outlying ratios.

-For performance measurement, the Real Estate Assessments Office calculates an internal measure of assessment level based on sales that occurred prior to the assessment date of January 1 (including new construction).
+To measure performance, the Real Estate Assessments Office calculates an internal measure of assessment level based on sales that occurred prior to the assessment date of January 1 (including new construction).
 The Coefficient of Dispersion (CoD) is the average percentage each sale deviates from the median ratio or level of assessment.
 The CoD measures the degree of equity in the assessments.
 A small CoD indicates individual ratios are relatively close to the median ratio.
 A large CoD indicates ratios vary greatly.
-The following table shows assessment levels and CoD's for the most recent five years:
+The following table shows internal assessment levels and CoD's for the most recent five years: